gr3i/BizzyBot/README.md

 | `/verify <email>`     | Starts email verification |
 | `/verify_code <code>` | Verifies the entered code |

-There are more commands on the Discord server.
+This list is not exhaustive — more commands are available on the Discord server.

 ### Text Commands (Owner-only)